wp-plugins/sumome/Readme.txt

 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
 Wouldn't it be nice if some of those people subscribe or share your amazing post?

 SumoMe provides the tools you need to grow your blog by engaging your readers.
 The features of this plugin will make it easy for your readers share your articles and engage in your community.
-Highlighter makes it easy to tweet about your article by selecting popular parts of your writing (like Kindle and Medium); ImageSharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter; while the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, Aweber, or others).
+Highlighter makes it easy to tweet about your article by selecting popular parts of your writing (like Kindle and Medium); ImageSharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter; while the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, GetResponse, Aweber, or others).

 Now, people will find your blog, read your article, share your article on Twitter/Facebook/Pinterest, and subscribe via email to your MailChimp email newsletter.

 = Features =

-* Easy integration with any theme
+* Easy integration with any WordPress theme
 * Simple email integration with MailChimp, Aweber, Constant Contact, and Campaign Monitor
 * Asynchronous loading that won't affect page load speed
 * Total control over which growth features to enable
 * Easy sharing on Twitter
+* Customize templates to make your email popup look amazing
+* See gravatars of your most recent email subscribers
 * Highlighting of popular Twitter sections (like Kindle and Medium)
 * Simply delete any tweet highlights you don't want
 * Promotion of your Twitter handle